CMU-MCDS/phoneme/README.md

 ```
 http://127.0.0.1:5000
 ```
-The training files must be prepared as a `.zip` file, which include a `wav` directory containing the wav files and a `label` directory containing the corresponding label files.
+The training files must be prepared as a `<TrainData>.zip` file, where `<TrainData>` is the name of the dataset.
+This zip file should include a directory with the same name `<TrainData>`.
+This directory should then include a directory called `wav` containing the wav files, and a directory called `label` containing the corresponding label files.

-The untranscribed files must be prepared as a `.zip` file, which include a `wav` directory containing the wav files.
+The untranscribed files must be prepared in the same way as the training files are, except that the `label` directory is not needed.

+Sample datasets are provided in the directory `sample_data`.

 5. When done, exit virtual environment with
 ```